Ian Anderson 1 p.m., Oct. 14

 In 1987 he published his first novel, Wirecutter, followed by the science-fiction novel Empire's Horizon in 1989.
 Thunder Moon, a sequel to Wirecutter, soon followed.
 In 1997 he won the National Conference Media Award for Journalism for a San Diego Magazine story on hate crimes.
-He has reviewed numerous books for the Union-Tribune and the Los Angeles Times.
-He has also written for the Chicago Reader, Pages, and San Diego Home Garden & Lifestyle.
+He reviewed numerous books for the Union-Tribune and the Los Angeles Times.
+He also wrote for the Chicago Reader, Pages, and San Diego Home Garden & Lifestyle.
 Brizzolara wrote for the Reader from 1989 to 2013, including a weekly column, TGIF.

 Doing better here than in Illinois

 A man leaning against the façade of God’s Extended Hand at 1625 Island Ave. — a religious soup kitchen — will talk to me.
 He will not reveal his name but a mutual familiarity with ...